It is harder to workout if you have periods! My 5 point guide for training during the cycle.

 2) Mid cycle before ovulation = ESTROGEN SURGE can help muscle building!
 You will have your highest energy level so train hard!

 3) At ovulation PROGESTERONE is dominant.
-SEROTONIN reduces = big reduction in energy levels and emotional disruption can lead to lack of desire to train.
+SEROTONIN reduces = big reduction in energy levels and the emotional disruption can lead to lack of desire to train.

 4) Second half of your cycle = generally less energy.
 Progesterone does however increase flexibility.